-Since Google announced the addition of the Android operating environment to Chrome OS in 2016, the Android ecosystem has a new entry-the desktop ring Android program that is suitable for large screens and keyboard and mouse operations.
-In the past 2 years, Google has made many improvements to the Android environment on Chrome OS to encourage more manufacturers and developers to participate.
-In May this year, the open source project led by Google added Chrome OS an experience closer to native Linux, Make it possible to complete daily development and debugging work on Chrome OS.
+Since Google announced the addition of the Android operating environment to Chrome OS in 2016, the Android ecosystem has a new entry - the desktop Android apps suitable for large screens and keyboard and mouse operations.
+In the latest years, Google has made many improvements to the Android environment on Chrome OS to encourage more manufacturers and developers to participate.
+In May this year, , an open source project led by Google, added Chrome OS, an experience closer to native Linux, Making it possible to complete daily development and debugging work on Chrome OS.

-At this year ’s annual Google Developers Conference (Google io), we saw Chrome installed in a speech at "" The Google Pixelbook for OS implements support for large Linux programs like Android Studio and can directly debug and compile Android programs through adb and the onboard Android environment.
-This has a milestone effect on the promotion of the desktop Android ecosystem.
+At this year’s annual Google Developers Conference (Google IO), we saw Chrome installed in a speech on "" The Google Pixelbook for OS implements support for large Linux apps like Android Studio and can directly debug and compile Android apps through ADB and the onboard Android environment.
+This has a milestone effect on the promotion of the Android desktop ecosystem.

-is a desktop operating system product based on the secondary development of Chromium OS, decoupling the originally strongly bound Google services in the system, and adding self-developed modules and optimization, adapting to more hardware categories, so that more users can use it in mainland China without barriers.
+is a desktop operating system product based on the secondary development of Chromium OS, decoupling the originally strongly bound Google services in the system and adding self-developed modules and optimisation, adapting to more hardware categories that more users can use it in mainland China without barriers.

-The content after this article focuses on how to enable Linux (beta) in FydeOS, install and run the Linux program and cooperate with the onboard Android environment to achieve the high efficiency displayed on Chrome OS + Pixelbook on Google io (without using any emulator or virtual Machine) to debug Android programs.
+The content after this article focuses on how to enable the Linux subsystem in FydeOS, install and run the Linux apps and cooperate with the onboard Android environment to achieve the high efficiency displayed on Chrome OS + Pixelbook on Google io (without using any emulator or virtual Machine) to debug Android apps.

-Because large IDE programs such as Android Studio have high system performance requirements, we recommend installing FydeOS on hardware devices that are better than entry-level hardware.
-The following is the PC configuration for our test, for reference only:
+Because large IDE such as Android Studio has high system performance requirements, we recommend installing FydeOS on devices that are better than entry-level hardware.

-Depending on your hardware configuration, it takes a few minutes to install and enable Linux (beta) for the first time.
-After the installation is complete, FydeOS will add a new program called "Terminal" in the application launcher (click the lower left corner of the screen ⭕️ to enter), click the icon to start:
+Depending on your hardware configuration, it takes a few minutes to install and enable the Linux subsystem for the first time.
+After the installation is complete, FydeOS will add a new app called "Terminal" in the application launcher (click the lower left corner of the screen ⭕️ to enter), and click the icon to start:

-It can be seen that this is a fully functional Debian 9 (Stretch).
-Compared with the Crosh Shell that comes with FydeOS, this Terminal has its own complete and independent file system, where we can perform daily familiar Linux operations.
-FydeOS has set the default apt software source as a mirror of domestic Alibaba Cloud, you can also replace it according to your own preferences.
+It can be seen that this is a fully functional Debian.
+Compared with the Crosh Shell with FydeOS, th has a complete and independent file system, where we can perform daily familiar Linux operations.
 You can update the Debian and install some commonly used tools with the following commands:

-FydeOS has mapped the user folder in Linux (beta) to the system's own file manager.
-Through the "file" program in the program launcher, we can see that FydeOS has added the new option of "Linux file" And is the same as the home folder in Terminal:
+FydeOS has mapped the user folder in the Linux subsystem to the system's file manager.
+Through the "File" app in the apps launcher, we can see that FydeOS has added the new option of "Linux file", And is the same as the home folder in Terminal:

-It can be seen that the Android Studio graphical interface starts immediately, and there is no obvious difference in experience from other Linux distributions.
-At this time, you need to initialize Android Studio according to the on-screen prompts, and download the required SDK and accessory tool set.
+After install, It can be seen that the Android Studio graphical interface starts immediately, and there is no obvious difference in experience from other Linux distributions.
+At this time, you need to initialise Android Studio according to the on-screen prompts and download the required SDK and accessory tool set.

 We need to allow the Android subsystem of FydeOS to establish an ADB connection with Android Studio.